GuusKemperman/GuusKemperman.github.io/_projects/coral-engine.md

 The node based interpreter still benefits from plenty of optimisations, for example by caching outputs, allocating on a stack and using RVO.
 I have additional optimizations for trivial types, by for example avoiding the indirection of invoking the copy constructor when a memcpy will suffice.

 ## Optimisations

+I have regularly optimised Coral Engine throughout the year.
+I tracked some optimisations I made to the visual scripting interpreter over the course of one week.

 ### Workflow